 This section explains how to assist the dog and bitch if you wish them to mate, what to do if an unplanned mating occurs and the etiquette of stud fees.

-When the bitch is 'ready', a male (dog) and a female (bitch) usually have the instinct to mate.
-Left entirely to their own devices this usually happens.
+Left entirely to their own devices, mating usually occurs when the bitch is 'ready'.
+In other words, a male (dog) and a female (bitch) usually have the instinct to mate and a mating occurs.
 However, this is not always the case.
-Dogs are extremely social animals and some dogs do not appear to know what to do, and/or do not appear to recognize advances from the bitch.
+Dogs are extremely social animals and some dogs do not appear to know what to do, and/or do not appear to recognise advances from the bitch.
 This section is aimed at those who wish to breed, and give pregnancy its best chance.
 It also assists in minimising any possible damage to the dog or bitch's reproductive parts during the mating process.

 OOPs - Unplanned Matings